Term(s): Terms 1-2

 MiA Project Important Dates: The submission deadlines below are strict and marks will be deducted for late submissions!Further information about various submissions and meetings (including possibly additional open meetings) will be posted on the News Items on the Maths-in-Action Resources page.
 You should check it regularly.

-- A short progress report in Term 2 (5% of the module credit)
+- Progress report (5% of the module credit)

-- A written dissertation (80% of the module credit)
+- Written dissertation (95% of the module credit)

 Themes and supervision: The R-Project can be any area of mathematics offered by permanent staff.
 Before you register for a Research Project, you must first take the following steps: